 Worms aren’t fond of onions and garlic, so if you’re cooking up a rich Italian feast, don’t invite them to share the meal with you – and don’t throw the garlic and onion scraps their way.

 Although they’ll turn up their noses at strong flavours, worms don’t mind a bit of shredded paper and eggshells (if you crush them up).

 Don’t add too much food at once.
-1000 worms can only handle about 1 cup of food per day.
+Worms can only eat half their body weight.
 It’s also a good idea to make sure the worm farm is well drained.
 They’re not good swimmers and you don’t want them to drown.